Anish-7/Certificates/README.md

 # Certificates
-Repo contains all the certificates
+This repository contain all my certificates and awards!